Manojkumarreddy000/Mtech_project_code/README.md

-we have done 5 experiments as part of this project.
+I have done 5 experiments as part of this project.

-In this project we have used three popular mining strategies and a 2 default sampling techniques which constructs the mini batch with random sampling.
+In this project I have used three popular mining strategies and a 2 default sampling techniques which constructs the mini batch with random sampling.

 The random sampling method is implemented to make comparisons against other mining strategies.

 The three popular mining strategies that I have used here are Pairwise mining, Triplet mining and Doppelganger Mining.

 The Triplet Mining gives the best results(~93%), when compare to Pairwise(~90%) and Doppelganger Mining(~90%).